HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 You can earn digital tokens on Blurt by:

-**Posting** - By sharing your posts, you can earn upvotes from community members.
-Depending on the upvotes you receive, you may get a portion of the "rewards pool".
+**Posting** - By sharing your posts and comments, you can earn votes from community members.
+Depending on the votes you receive, you may get a portion of the "rewards pool", paid after 7 days from the time of posting.

-**Voting and curating** - If you discover a post and upvote it before it becomes popular, you can earn a curation reward.
-The reward amount will depend on the amount of Blurt Power you have.
+**Voting and curating** - If you discover and like a post, you can show your appreciation by voting on it.
+Your votes generate "curation rewards" that are distributed back to you.
+The amount of such rewards will depend on the size of your vote.
+Curation rewards are currently set to 50% of your total vote value and are distributed as Blurt Power.

-**Purchasing** - Users can purchase Blurt or Blurt Dollar tokens directly through their Blurt wallet using bitcoin, Ether, or BitShares tokens.
-They are also available from other markets and exchanges including [Ionomy](https://ionomy.com).

-**Vesting** - BLURT tokens that are powered up to Blurt Power will earn a small amount of new tokens for holding.
+**Purchasing and Vesting** - Users can purchase BLURT tokens through various exchanges and then transfer them into your account.
+Such BLURT tokens can then be powered up, becoming Blurt Power (BP).
+Such BP will increase in value even without earning voting rewards.
+The current earning rate is set by witnesses and can be found in your Blurt Wallet.

 <a href="#Table_of_Contents_General">^</a>

 ## <span id="Where_do_the_tokens_come_from">Where do the tokens come from?</span>

 The Blurt network continually creates new digital tokens to reward content creators and curators.
 Some of the newly-created tokens are transferred to users who add value to Blurt by posting, commenting, and voting on other people's posts.
-The remainder is distributed to holders of Blurt Power and the witnesses that power the blockchain.
+The remainder is distributed to holders of Blurt Power and the witnesses that power and secure the blockchain.

 <a href="#Table_of_Contents_General">^</a>